muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --endat &lt;FILENAME&gt;
 If you wish to gather data for a subset of your roms from the scraping modules you can use this option to set the rom to end at.
-It will then scrapes alphabetically until it reaches this rom, then stops.
+It will then scrape alphabetically until it reaches this rom, then stop.
 Use it in conjunction with the `--startat` option described above to further narrow the subset of files you wish to gather resources for.

 NOTE 1!
 Enabling this option automatically sets the `--refresh` and `--nosubdirs` options.